92% will be prepared to work with Veterans and their families.

 |The fifth and final criterion is that the disturbance cannot be attributed to the physiologic effects of a substance (e.g., a medication or alcohol) or another medical condition (e.g., mild traumatic brain injury) and cannot be better explained by a diagnosis of brief psychotic disorder.|

-The focus of treatment following a stressful or violent event is the identification of those most seriously impacted, and initiation of care for emotional traumatization.
-First for those most effected, and all others present at the traumatic event as quickly as possible.
+The focus of treatment following a stressful or violent event is the identification of those most seriously impacted, and initiation of care for emotional trauma.
+First, for those most affected, and then for all others present at the traumatic event as quickly as possible.

 The reduction of continuing stresses must be emphasized.
-This means pressures from situations or events other than the impacting event, as well as removing ongoing dangers or risks from the event that initiated this situation.
+This reduction means pressures from situations or events other than the impacting event, as well as removing ongoing dangers or risks from the event that initiated this situation.
 Physical safety is important.
 If possible, relocate the individuals exposed some distance away from the stress impact point.
-Encourage supporting contact with persons that each victim of the stress feels are safe, such as contact with family and loved ones, contact with trusted colleagues, religious support and health caregivers.
+Encourage supporting contact with persons that each victim of stress feels is safe, such as contact with family and loved ones, contact with trusted colleagues, religious support, and health caregivers.
 Many of the acutely stressed feel isolated or cut off from the people around them.
-This is a normal response so focus on social supports and a sense of community.
+This feeling is a normal response, so focus on social supports and a sense of community.

-It is important to support an individual’s self-concept, their self-esteem.
+It is important to support an individual’s self-concept, self-esteem.
 Let them know that distressing thoughts or feelings will likely occur and are a normal response to an abnormal event, not a sign of weakness.
-It is common for survivors of trauma to feel that they are in some way guilty of what occurred, so assist with reframing or putting into a proper context distressing thoughts and beliefs.
-Find out what the coping mechanisms, the thoughts – behaviors – habits which that person has to deal with stress are, and work to promote healthy coping with the emotions now being felt.
+It is common for survivors of trauma to feel that they are in some way guilty of what occurred, so assist with reframing or putting into a proper context, distressing thoughts, and beliefs.
+Find out what the coping mechanisms, the thoughts – behaviors – habits which that person must deal with stress are, and work to promote healthy coping with the emotions now being felt.

-Medications are important adjuvants to emotional support and what are sometimes referred to as talk therapies, however medications will not fix stress problems by themselves.
+Medications are important adjuvants to emotional support; however, medications will not fix stress problems by themselves.
 Use appropriate medications that help to decrease symptoms interfering with function and healing, such as the emotional arousal created by ASD.

-Above all diminish stress, including pressure to talk about the trauma and the feelings held, which is very important yet must come as that person is ready for it.
+Above all, diminish the stress for the individual, including pressure to talk about the trauma and the feelings held.
+However, the individual needs to discuss their feelings once the person is ready for it.

-The good news is half or more of those diagnosed with acute stress disorder find it resolved within the first weeks after the stressful event.
-Those who do not find a resolution go into a subsequent PTSD – post traumatic stress disorder (Bryant, 2015).
+The good news is that most of those diagnosed with acute stress disorder will find it tends to resolve within the first weeks after the stressful event.
+Those who do not find a resolution may go into a subsequent PTSD – post-traumatic stress disorder.12

 The role of the military is such that they and their loved ones are at extremely high exposure for stress and traumatic events.
-Some reports indicate that approximately 30% of the men and women who have spent time in a war zone as military, contracted civilian, reporter, or aid worker go on to later experience PTSD (Gore, 2015).
+Of the men and women who have spent time in a war zone as military, contracted civilian, reporter, or aid worker many, around a third, go on to later experience PTSD.13

-Post-traumatic stress disorder is characterized by intrusive thoughts and feelings, nightmares and flashbacks of past traumatic events, desires to avoid reminders of trauma, and the presence of hypervigilance and sleep disturbances.
-All of which lead to considerable occupational, social, and interpersonal dysfunction, particularly with those who know them best.
+Intrusive thoughts and feelings characterize post-traumatic stress disorder, nightmares and flashbacks of past traumatic events, desires to avoid reminders of the trauma, and the presence of hypervigilance and sleep disturbances.
+All of which leads to considerable occupational, social, and interpersonal dysfunction, particularly with those who know them best.

 It has been shown in various studies that a direct relationship can be observed between the severity of a traumatic event and the risk of developing a stress disorder.
 Prior exposure to repeated traumatic events as well as such factors as the duration, severity, and proximity of the event may also contribute to the degree of stress that the individual experiences.

 The initiating events associated with PTSD are generally the same as in ASD, acute stress disorder.
-PTSD can be thought of as being an extension of ASD and has subtypes which are acute, chronic, or delayed in nature.
+PTSD may be thought of as being an extension of ASD and has subtypes that are acute, chronic, or delayed in nature.

 Acute PTSD typically has symptoms lasting three months or less, while chronic PTSD symptoms last longer than three months.
-In delayed onset PTSD the symptoms that characterize the condition tend to be unnoticeable for at least the first six months following the traumatic event, creating a time lapse which may make linking the symptoms with an initiating event tricky (Friedman, 2015).
+In delayed-onset PTSD, the symptoms that characterize the condition tend to be unnoticeable for at least the first six months following the traumatic event, creating a time-lapse which may make linking the symptoms with an initiating event at times tricky to isolate.17

-Re-experiencing behaviors; For example, spontaneously occurring memories of the past traumatic event such as nightmares or recurrent dreams related to the incident or incidents, illusions or hallucinations, flashbacks – the sudden powerful re-experiencing of past events, or other intense prolonged forms of psychological distress.
+Re-experiencing behaviors: For example, spontaneously occurring memories of a past traumatic event such as nightmares or recurrent dreams related to an incident or incidents, illusions or hallucinations, flashbacks – the sudden powerful re-experiencing of past events, or other intense, prolonged forms of psychological distress.

-While there are no physical diagnostic tests that can readily catch the presence of a stress disorder, there are physical signs to be on the lookout for.
-The presence of poor hygiene, or poor personal appearance in general can be a tip off to poorly functioning cognitive processes.
+While there are no physical diagnostic tests that can readily catch the presence of a stress disorder, there are physical signs to notice.
+The presence of poor hygiene or poor personal appearance, in general, can be a tip-off to poorly functioning cognitive processes.
 The presence of unexplained bruises or injuries, such as bruised or lacerated knuckles from punching inanimate objects, and indications of fatigue from poor sleep may indicate difficulties.
 Heightened startle responses to sudden noises or shadows may be clues as well.

-Mental status checks can also be helpful, as orientation to person and place can be affected by stress disorders.
+Mental status checks can also be helpful, as an orientation to person and place can be affected by stress disorders.
 Not knowing the current time or date may offer clues as to where an individual’s internal attention is focused.
-Perhaps the area most commonly affected by stress disorders such as PTSD is memory.
+Perhaps the area most affected by stress disorders such as PTSD is memory.
 Reports of forgetfulness, particularly in details associated with a specific traumatic event, are frequently reported.
-Poor concentration, pressured or abnormally slowed speech may also be an indicator.
-Mood changes are common with stress disorders as are feelings of generalized nervousness, fear, anxiety, guilt and depression.
+Poor concentration with pressured or abnormally slowed speech may also be an indicator.
+Mood changes are common with stress disorders, as are feelings of generalized nervousness, fear, anxiety, guilt, and depression.

-Please be alert for suicidal thoughts or feelings when PTSD is suspected as changes in mood and struggles with core beliefs brought about by an intense trauma can be very difficult for an individual to deal with.
-A small percentage of stress disorder clients may also become homicidal during the difficulties of dealing with delusional feelings, new phobias, hallucinations, and reliving experiences such as flashbacks (Gore, 2015).
+Please be alert for suicidal thoughts or feelings when PTSD is suspected.
+Changes in mood and struggles with core beliefs brought about by an intense trauma can be difficult for an individual.
+A small percentage of stress disorder clients may also become homicidal during the difficulties of dealing with delusional feelings, new phobias, hallucinations, and reliving experiences such as flashbacks.18

 Helping a person come to terms with how they are, and who they will be after an extremely traumatizing event is the goal of treatment.
 It is impossible to go back in time and make the event not happen, or even to undo consequences and results of the event.
 For this reason, those who have experienced trauma are often referred to, not as victims, but as survivors of trauma.